-For the past 19 years the crew at Winterstick has had one goal; honor the history and legacy of the world’s first snowboard company by building great boards that elevate your experience on the mountain.
+Since 2000 the crew at Winterstick has had one goal; honor the history and legacy of the world’s first snowboard company by building great boards that elevate your experience on the mountain.

 Winterstick has lasted the test of time because Dimitrije created something larger than himself and larger than any one person or business.
 He created a sport and he created a legacy.